jake-dame/reductor/report/report.md

 #### API

 I briefly [mentioned](#time-signature-events) some of the issues with pickup measures.
-Treating a collection of `Measure`s as a simple list does not suffice.
+Treating a collection of Measures as a simple list does not suffice.
 Measure 0 should only exist if there is a pickup measure.

 Secondly, there is the issue of measures being a 1-indexed sort of thing.

-So access to a collection of `Measure`s has to be controlled in some way.
+So access to a collection of Measures has to be controlled in some way.

 If you were a developer using the API, what would you expect these method calls to return... :